-Divorce mediation addresses all of the issues required to dissolve a marriage, including: parenting plans, child or spousal support, division of assets and payment of debts.
-Your Marital Settlement Agreement will reflect the priorities of you and your spouse, not assumptions made by others about what is best for you.
-Problems that seem almost insurmountable (crushing debt, houses worth less than the mortgage, differences in parenting styles) may turn out to be more manageable than you ever thought would be possible.
+Divorce mediation addresses all of the issues required to dissolve a marriage, including parenting plans, child or spousal support, division of assets, and payment of debts.
+Your Marital Settlement Agreement will reflect your priorities and those of your spouse, not assumptions made for you by others about what is best for you.
+Problems that seem almost insurmountable may turn out to be more manageable than you ever thought would be possible.
 If you don’t know where to start, I can describe a range of options that might work for you.
 Mediating online costs less than mediating in person.
 Both online and in-person mediation will cost many thousands less than litigating your divorce.

 Family Mediation Services

-Mediation is especially effective in situations in which there may be continuing relationships among the parties: divorce and related family matters, conflicts between adult siblings over issues related to their aging parents, their parents’ finances, or their estates.
-Mediation is often the perfect forum for resolution of competing claims among family members.
+Mediation is especially effective in situations in which there may be continuing relationships among the parties, such as conflicts between adult siblings over issues related to their aging parents, their parents’ finances, or their estates.
+Mediation is often the perfect forum for the resolution of competing claims among family members.
 Mediation has always been confidential and convenient.
 Please contact me for more information.

 Premarital mediation consists of conversations intended to support your upcoming marriage.
 Premarital mediation conversations are particularly valuable for second or subsequent marriages.
 While it is certainly true that considering the consequences of divorce when you are planning your wedding is not romantic, there are many topics you may include in your conversations that will support your married life.
 Planning for the needs of children or grandchildren may be at the top of your list.
 Planning for the financial or entrepreneurial aspects of marriage is important.
 What joint enterprises (house, savings, travel, business, etc.) will you have as a married couple?
 Is there a significant difference in what each party brings to the marriage in terms of assets, liabilities, income, and debts?
 What about family businesses, gifts, or inheritances?
 Will everything be community property?
 Will some assets remain separate?
 What about expectations for retirement?
 What else is important to you?
 It is also true that not everyone needs a written premarital agreement.
 Sometimes just having the conversation is enough.
 Please call to inquire.